Scheduling

 (ruleset analysis)

 We can add rules to rulesets using the :ruleset annotation on rules, rewrites, and birewrites.
 Leaving off :ruleset causes the rule to be added to the default ruleset, which is what we've shown so far.
-We can run rulesets using (run ruleset iters).
-The leq rules are purely analysis rules, because they don't add any new Expr nodes to the e-graph.
+We can run rulesets using (run ruleset iters), or (run iters) for running the default ruleset.

 (relation leq (Expr Expr))